tsgonzalez/tsgonzalez.github.io/_pages/about.md

 <h1>Research</h1>

-I work in theoretical aspects of machine learning and optimization.
-My topics of interest include -but are not limited to- stochatistic optimization and privacy-preserving ML.
+I work on theoretical aspects of machine learning and optimization.